Convicted paedophile who worked on What Now also worked with kids at NZ Football

 Norton said the company had used the contractor on numerous occasions, including once after his May 2019 arrest.

-The company confirmed that it learned of the man's background in March 2020.
+The company confirmed it learned of the man's background in March 2020.

 He said it was terrible knowing the man had worked alongside kids.